What We Know

-Vitamin D deficiency and Chronic Disease
+Studies and Chronic Disease

-Within the past ten years, scientists have published a plethora of vitamin D studies.
+Within the past 10 years, scientists have published a plethora of vitamin D studies.
 These studies suggest a possible link between vitamin D deficiency and chronic diseases.
 However, there is much more to discover to understand this link.
 Here are examples of what researchers have found.

 One way researchers are able to tell how much vitamin D (25-hydroxy-vitamin D) is in the body is to measure the concentration in nanograms/milliliters (ng/ml).

 In the Framingham Offspring Study, researchers examined vitamin D blood levels and followed the subjects for 5.4 years.
 They learned that those who had low levels (less than 15 ng/ml) were 53% more likely to experience some type of cardiovascular problem.
-And those with even lower (less than 10 ng/ml) were 80% more likely to experience a cardiovascular problem.2 And, in the US Health Professionals’ and Nurses’ Health Study, researchers found that low levels were associated with 3 times the risk for high blood pressure.
+And those with even lower (less than 10 ng/ml) were 80% more likely to experience a cardiovascular problem.2 And, in the US Health Professionals’ and Nurses’ Health Study, researchers found that low levels were associated with three times the risk for high blood pressure.
 There is not enough information to say that low levels of vitamin D cause high blood pressure but there is enough to continue studying the link between heart disease and this vitamin.3

-Studies show that those who live at high altitudes have a greater risk of certain diseases such as type 1 diabetes.
-A couple of years ago, researchers gave type 1 infants 2,000 IUs of Vitamin D for the first year of life and followed them for 31 years.
-They reported that the incidence of Type 1 diabetes decreased by 78%.4 Other researchers report that vitamin D may play a role in preventing diabetes type 2 and glucose intolerance.5
+Studies show that those who live at high altitudes have a greater risk of certain diseases such as Type 1 diabetes.
+A couple of years ago, researchers gave Type 1 infants 2,000 IUs of Vitamin D for the first year of life and followed them for 31 years.
+They reported that the incidence of Type 1 diabetes decreased by 78%.4 Other researchers report that vitamin D may play a role in preventing diabetes Type 2 and glucose intolerance.5

 Vitamin D is carried by fat cells in the body.
 Researchers have noted that those who store an abundance of fat in their bodies are at risk for vitamin D deficiency.
-This is because fat cells continue to hold on to vitamin D and it becomes unavailable for use in the body.7
+This is because fat cells continue to hold on to vitamin D, and it becomes unavailable for use in the body.7

 Children – Recommended intake